Managing session variables

 Definition of service output

-A session variable can serve as a place to store the result of executing a service defined within any page of the current application.
+A session variable can serve as a place to store the result of a service execution defined within any page of the current request.

-Mapping the variable to the appropriate service output field is defined in the Page servicespanel, which we slide out by clicking the button Page services:
+The mapping of the variable to the appropriate service output field is defined in the Page servicespanel, which we open by clicking the button Page services:

-Illustration 3.
-List of services available on the application, displayed after clicking the "Page services" button
+Figure 3.
+List of services available in the request, displayed after clicking the "Page services" button

-After the list of services available for the application appears, we look for the appropriate service, then reveal its details by clicking the option on the right side of the panel Show details.
-Mapping the service output to the variable will be possible after clicking Output parameters in the displayed details:
+After the list of services available for the request appears, we look for the appropriate service and then reveal its details by clicking the option on the right side of the panel Show details.
+Mapping the service output to a variable will be possible after clicking Output parameters in the displayed details:

-In the output parameters tab we click the button Add parameter — this will display a row in which first, in the Application componentcolumn, we select the session variable for which we want to map the output, and then in the Output parametercolumn, we indicate the appropriate output:
+In the output parameters tab, click the button Add parameter — this will display a row in which first, in the column Request component, we select the session variable for which we want to map the output, and then in the column Output parameter, we indicate the appropriate output:

-Illustration 5.
-In the "Output parameters" tab a session variable has been selected, for which an output parameter still needs to be chosen
+Figure 5.
+In the "Output Parameters" tab, a session variable has been selected, for which the output parameter still needs to be chosen

 After correctly attaching the service to the variable, its properties will show information about the attached service and the specified output parameter:

-Illustration 6.
-In the session variables panel, for a variable that has an attached service its name is located in the "Service id" column, and next to it the output parameter from the service
+Figure 6.
+In the session variables panel, for the variable with an attached service, its name is in the "Service ID" column, and next to it is the service output parameter

 Deleting a session variable

-Deleting a session variable is done by selecting the trash icon available when hovering over that session variable's row.
-An attempt to delete a session variable used in an artifact (e.g., as an input parameter to a service or listening to a variable) will result in an informational message being displayed:
+A session variable is deleted by selecting the trash icon available when hovering over the row of that session variable.
+An attempt to delete a session variable used in an artifact (e.g. as an input parameter to a service or as a listener for a variable) will result in an informational message being displayed:

-Illustration 7.
-Tooltip with information about the inability to delete the session variable
+Figure 7.
+Tooltip with information about the inability to delete a session variable

-Using a session variable to determine a component's initial value
+Using a session variable to define a component's initial value

-To use a session variable to determine the initial value of a given element, perform the following steps:
+To use a session variable to define the initial value of a given element, perform the following steps:

 • select the component

-• after clicking on Choose component or constant we can choose the mid of the session variable that is to serve as the default value of that element,
+• after clicking on Choose component or constant we can choose the MID of the session variable that is to be used as the default value of this element,

-• additionally, you should add listening to the variable according to the instructions in: Listening and clearing
+• additionally, you need to add a listener for the variable according to the instructions in: Listening and clearing

 Using a session variable to retrieve a component's value

-For the session variable we select the EchoService added to the application's page.
+For the session variable, we select the EchoService service added to the request page.

 Examples of using a session variable

-• Using a session variable in a Label component: The current value of the variable is ${zmienna1} where zmienna1 is the variable name
+• Using a session variable in the Label component: Current value of the variable is ${variable1} where variable1 is the name of the variable

 Last updated